OpenTechSchool/html-css-beginners/core/berlin-underground.md

 Congratulations on making it this far!
 You're almost there!

 There is one more thing left to do: keeping up to date with upstream.
-In git _upstream_ refers to some remote repository that you consider higher or more authoritative than yours.
+In Git _upstream_ refers to some remote repository that you consider higher or more authoritative than yours.
 At the moment your local repository has one upstream repository, your GitHub repository.
 When you type `git pull`, that's where it pulls from.